 To restore and view archived logs

-You’ll need: Archiving enabled, archived logs in your S3 bucket
+Before you begin, you’ll need: Archiving enabled, archived logs in your S3 bucket

 Restore your archives

-Restored logs are compared to drop filters, as if you were shipping those logs normally.
+Restored logs are compared against drop filters, as if you were shipping those logs normally.
 Double-check your drop filters to make sure logs you need won’t be filtered.
 For more information, see Drop filters.

 In the Restore tab, give your restored account a Name, choose a Time range of up to 24 hours, and click Restore.